 Blog | Personal Finance

-Rich Dad Scam #4: Live Below Your Means
+Rich Dad Scam #4: You Should Live Below Your Means

-How to NOT live below your means and start expanding your them instead
+How to NOT live below your means and start expanding them instead

-This is the fourth post in a series I’m doing on what I call Rich Dad Scams, scams that we’ve identified that the rich perpetrate on the poor and middle class to keep them poor.
+This is the fourth post in the series Rich Dad Scams, scams that the rich perpetrate on the poor and middle class to keep them poor.

 Perhaps you’ve heard this said before?
 “In order to be rich, you have to live below your means.”